Nova1422/additional-plugins/myplugins/pugoutfitter/README.md

-To obtain T3 Pug outfits, You need to accept the job from job board "Invading Pug Warships", In which you have to fight off 2 Pug Arfectas and as a reward you can now purchase some new outfits.
+To obtain T3 Pug tech, You need to accept the job from job board "Invading Pug Warships", In which you have to fight off 2 Pug Arfectas and as a reward you can now purchase some new outfits and arfectas.

-changelog
+Changelog

+1.0.2
+added shipyard

 1.0.1
 added readme